Training

 Center director training

 Directors of center-based child care programs are required to complete this training before being assigned as a director.
-Center-based programs include those with a license type of center, hourly center, out-of-school time, and commercial preschool.
+Center-based programs include child care centers, hourly child care centers, out-of-school time child care programs, and commercial preschool programs.

 Annual/ongoing training

-All providers, directors, designees, caregivers, and assistant caregivers working for a licensed or approved child care program are required to complete ongoing training each year.
-The topics and amount of training time required varies.
+Providers, directors, designees, caregivers, and assistant caregivers working for a child care program are required to complete ongoing training every year.
+The topics and training time required are detailed below.

 Directors, director designees, and caregivers are required to complete 10 hours of annual training each year.
 If an employee is hired partway through the licensing year, they are required to complete 45 minutes of training per month.